riteshjha8/vibe2ship/README.md

 ## 📌 Notes

+ Please do not use the word **"hack"**, as it violates Fast2SMS Terms and Conditions and may result in the SMS service being blocked.
+Also, please avoid using or generating content that could be interpreted as **spam messages**.
+Ensure that all SMS content is professional, legitimate, and compliant with Fast2SMS policies.

 FINALPING is built to showcase a complete productivity ecosystem with intelligent reminders, smart task recovery, and a polished user experience.